Learning Outcomes

 Main reliefs

-- Roll-over relief (replacement of business assets): When qualifying business assets are sold and proceeds are reinvested in other qualifying assets, tax on the gain can be deferred until the new asset is disposed of.
+- Roll-over relief (replacement of business assets): When qualifying business assets are sold and proceeds are reinvested in other qualifying assets, tax on the gain can be deferred by reducing the base cost of the replacement asset.
+Time limits apply (generally one year before to three years after disposal).
+Partial relief is available if only part of the proceeds is reinvested.

 Key Term: business asset disposal relief (BADR)

-Relief giving a 10% CGT rate on up to £1 million of qualifying business disposals per individual, subject to qualifying conditions.Key Term: roll-over relief
+Relief giving a 10% CGT rate on up to £1 million of qualifying business disposals per individual, subject to conditions, including a two-year qualifying period.Key Term: roll-over relief

-Defers tax on a gain when qualifying business assets are sold and replaced with new ones, provided replacements are acquired within statutory time limits.Key Term: hold-over relief
+Defers tax on a gain when qualifying business assets are sold and replaced with new qualifying assets within statutory time limits by reducing the base cost of the replacement asset.Key Term: hold-over relief

 Individuals can also use the annual exemption, but this cannot be combined with roll-over or hold-over relief—the exemption only applies when a capital gain is actually charged to tax and payable now.